joeyagreco/pythontextnow/README.md

 The ConversationService is how you will perform any action.

-It takes a list of phone numbers which defines which conversation you would like to perform your actions on.
+It takes a list of phone numbers which define which conversation you would like to perform your actions on.

 ```python3
 from pythontextnow import ConversationService